efornara/frt/doc/Porting.md

 test cycle.
 Once the module is tested, it can be compiled as part of Godot.

-As an example, compiling and linking every FRT module from scratch takes less than 5 seconds on a Raspberry Pi 2.
+As an example, compiling and linking every FRT module from scratch takes less than 5 seconds on a Pi 2.
 Relinking them takes less than 1 second.
-As another example, compiling and linking the `video_fbdev` module on a Olimex A10-OLinuXino-LIME takes less than 3 seconds.
+As another example, compiling and linking the `video_fbdev` module on a A10-based board takes less than 3 seconds.

 Modules don't need to be generic.
 For example, you could access a custom device via GPIO and make a custom module implementing the `frt::Keyboard`